4lie/ansible-role-commons/README.md

 # Commons Ansible Role

-An Ansible Role for configuring you ubuntu linux.
+An Ansible Role for configuring Debian like systems.

 ## Installation